 As far back as I can remember, Natalie and I always enjoyed having people at our home; we enjoyed serving those we love with a great meal, and we enjoyed good conversation even more.
 On this day, we had extended family over for a BBQ.
 It was a hot, muggy afternoon.
-The cousins were in the back yard playing on an inflatable water slide.
+The cousins were busy laughing in the back yard playing on an inflatable water slide.
 Little Mitch didn’t have a lot of muscle strength to do what the other kids were doing, so he stayed behind and wanted to be near me, which I loved.

 I remember this summer afternoon so vividly.
 I also remember having a distinct impression this day that a terrible life storm was on the horizon and that darkness was near.
 I didn’t understand that feeling at the time, but looking back, I can see it was my loving Father preparing me … in effect, warning me, to make moments matter.

 For almost 2 years following the death of Mitch, certain places in my home evoked the most tender feelings.
 Whenever I was at my grill, I’d instinctively look to my side hoping to see little Mitch next to me, only to find emptiness.
 I’d burst into tears, and my heart would break all over again.
 For a season, all I saw was emptiness, everywhere.
 I had an aversion to certain rooms in my home – for they reminded me of my absent son and those places became a source of deep pain.